-In reply to the observation by the Secretarial Auditor in point No. (vi)(a) of Audit Report, we hereby inform that some of the e-forms were filed belatedly due to some technical issues.
+In reply to the observation by the Secretarial Auditor in point No. (vi)(a) of Audit Report, we hereby inform that some of the eforms were filed belatedly due to some technical issues.
 Company has provided additional fee prescribed in Rule 12 of the Companies (Registration of offices and fees) Rules, 2014.

-In reply to the observation by the Secretarial Auditor in point No.(vi)(b) of Audit Report, we hereby inform that, we are in the process of filing KYC documents in order to comply with the respective directions issued by Reserve Bank of India.
+In reply to the observation by the Secretarial Auditor in point No.(vi)(b) of Audit Report, we hereby inform that being a systemically important NBFC, we have inspection by Reserve Bank of India in every financial year.
 Further we confirm that no penalties or fines have been imposed by RBI during the reporting period.